Orenburg Oblast, Russia. North Eastern slope of Zhiguli-Orenburg Arch. Lower Carboniferous deposits.

 Exploration task; depth of investigation: 1950-2000 m

 LFS investigations covered a previously identified field confined to two structures.
 At the start of works, some prior information was available on three wells (Nos.
-314, 315 and 317) within the structures with the presence of oil in the lower carboniferous sediments and on further three wells (Nos.
+314, 315 and 317) within the structures with the presence of oil in the lower Carboniferous sediments, and on a further three wells (Nos.
 310, 316 and 322) outside the structures with no oil bearing in the section.

-The position of wells Nos.
+The positions of wells Nos.
 1-5, 8, 14, 16 and the results of the testing were obtained after the work was completed.

-The subsequentd LFS investigation of well No. 14 showed a decrease in the marks towards the central part of the eastern structure and its disintegration into two domes.
+The subsequent LFS investigation of well No. 14 showed a decrease in the marks towards the central part of the eastern structure and its disintegration into two domes.